mdelrosa/mdelrosa.github.io/_posts/2020-03-16-the-future-of-online-eng-edu.md

 I think if online engineering education is to take off in any meaningful way, educators need to figure out how to provide these intangibles.
 Programs like the [Minerva Schools](https://www.minerva.kgi.edu/) are examples of what institutions might do to marry a distributed, online educational model with global cultural immersion.

+With regards to accessibility, Minerva might circumvent mere financial barriers and make education more broadly accessible; the school boasts an admissions process which "eliminates unfair biases," by eliminating evaluation of standardized tests (e.g., SAT, ACT), gender/ethnicity, financial status, or legacy status.

 Some engineering disciplines face distinct challenges in making such progressive online programs work, and if we hope to make engineering education effective, accessible, and robust while still exposing young adults to a diversity of worldviews, then we must make them work.

 ## References